tuannvm/tuannvm.github.io/blogs/how-to-compile-python-with-custom-openssl-version/index.md

 .. type: text
 -->

-# How to compile python with custom OpenSSL version

 ### Introduction

 There's a chance your `OpenSSL` or `Python` installation is so old but it can not be updated via casual way by using **apt-get** / **yum**